983111/Applied-AI-ML-Projects/ML-project CNN/README.md

 | Training Time | ~25 min (RTX 3060) |
 | Best Val Accuracy | 87.1% |

+> **Note:** The trained checkpoint is git-ignored (`.pth` files excluded).
+Run `train.py` to reproduce — seed 42 is fixed for the train/val split, so results should be within ±0.5% of the figures above.

 ### Per-class accuracy
 | Class | Accuracy |
 |---|---|